mattia-barbaresi/creativitips/README.md

 # Segmentation and Chunking

-## ...using Transitional Quantities, and Parser-like mechanisms for attention
+## using Transitional Probabilities and attentional mechanisms

 ____________________________